arseniiv/arseniiv-math/README.md

 ## Import

 So far you can get this thing from here only.
-Clone this repo and compile, and export modules `name.arseniiv.math.core`, `name.arseniiv.math.complex`, `name.arseniiv.math.quaternion` somewhere.
-At the moment, there is three packages:
+Clone this repo and compile, and export modules `name.arseniiv.math.<something>` somewhere.
+At the moment, there is four packages:

 ### Common stuff in `name.arseniiv.math.core`